redpanda-data/connect/website/docs/components/inputs/csv.md

 Type: `array`
 Default: `[]`

+### `parse_header_row`

+Whether to reference the first row as a header row.
+If set to true the output structure for messages will be an object where field keys are determined by the header row.

+Type: `bool`
+Default: `true`

 ### `delimiter`

 The delimiter to use for splitting values in each record, must be a single character.